Implementation and representation of qudit multi-controlled unitaries and hypergraph states by N-body angular momentum couplings: Angular momentum hypergraph states

 \section{Angular momentum hypergraph states}

 As developed previously, to the multihypergraph $H=(V,E)$ there corresponds the qudit hypergraph state

-In odd dimensions, each multi-controlled gate $C^{(e)}Z^{g_e}$ is produced by angular momentum couplings $J^{(e)}_z=\bigotimes_{k\in e} J_z^k$, suggesting a direct relation between models where many-body angular momentum interactions are present and qudit hypergraph states.
+In odd dimensions, each multi-controlled gate $C^{(e)}Z^{g_e}$ is produced by angular momentum couplings $J^{(e)}_z=\bigotimes_{k\in e} J_z^k$, suggesting a direct relation between models where N-body angular momentum interactions are present and qudit hypergraph states.
 However, in general this connection is not practical, since the vertice state $|+\rangle=F|m=0\rangle$ is an eigenstate of the Pegg-Barnett phase operator $\Theta_z$ and not of any angular momentum component $J_l$, $l=x,y,z$.
 Only in special cases such as $j=1$ can we establish a satisfactory correspondence and even then we need to consider quadratic terms for the $J_l$'s.
 Moreover, for integer $j$ the $|m=0\rangle$ state is not a $SU(2)$ coherent state, which may hinder its practical implementation.

-In order to address these issues, we define a class of states that is a modification of the qudit hypergraph class, but is described solely in terms of many-body angular momentum couplings and eigenstates of the angular momentum operators.
+In order to address these issues, we define a class of states that is a modification of the qudit hypergraph class, but is described solely in terms of N-body angular momentum couplings and eigenstates of the angular momentum operators.
 We call these states {\it angular momentum hypergraph states}; in the special cases where the operators represent spin, we denote these states as {\it spin hypergraph states}. \begin{definition} Given a weighted hypergraph $H=(V,E)$, we associate the so-called angular momentum hypergraph state via

-where $\phi_e\in\mathbb{R}$ are the weights of each hyperedge $e\in E$ and $|x+\rangle$ is the $J_x$ eigenstate with the highest eigenvalue (weight). \end{definition} An extra advantage of this definition is the relaxation on the weights $\phi_e$, in order to allow many-body interactions of any strength.
+where $\phi_e\in\mathbb{R}$ are the weights of each hyperedge $e\in E$ and $|x+\rangle$ is the $J_x$ eigenstate with the highest eigenvalue (weight). \end{definition} An extra advantage of this definition is the relaxation on the weights $\phi_e$, in order to allow N-body interactions of any strength; see, e.g., \cite{univwgs}.
 Moreover, since these values contain the time variable implicitly, we can picture the evolution of the state in terms of the relative hyperedges' weights in a given instant.

 One interesting property that follows from the above definition is the following: \begin{observation} Given the qudit hypergraph state $|H\rangle$, associated to the multi-hypergraph $H=(V,E)$, there exists local invertible operations $\bigotimes_{v\in V}A_v$ such that $\bigotimes_{v\in V}A_v|H\rangle=|J_H\rangle$, where $|J_H\rangle$ is an angular momentum hypergraph state associated to the same multi-hypergraph $H=(V,E)$. \end{observation} {\it Proof:} Each vertex state $|x+\rangle$ has the following expansion in the angular momentum basis: